These fluffy cottage cheese pancakes are naturally gluten free and protein packed! Make them ahead for healthy breakfasts or make them on weekends!

 Again, only slightly exaggerating.

 These FLUFFY cottage cheese pancakes are made of wholesome oatmeal that bring this nutty taste to your breakfast table.
 But, if you don’t have oat flour you could also make these with whole wheat flour like the kefir pancakes and whole wheat vegan pancakes!
 In combination with smooth vanilla notes and buttery, LUSCIOUS ghee, you are just going to go CRAZY for.

 Top them with MORE cottage cheese, MORE ghee and a generous pour of maple syrup and you have a pretty darn balanced breakfast:

 Protein?
-CHECK.
+CHECK(and you could even increase the protein by making buckwheat pancakes!)
 Fat?
 YES MA’AM.
 Carbs?
 YEP.
 Natural sweetness?
 PRESENT

 I know natural sweetness isn’t required.
 But, you and I both know that it should be.